JAremko/alpine-vim/README.md

       - [.vimrc](https://github.com/JAremko/alpine-vim/blob/master/bundle/light/.vimrc)

 ###### **Working with Golang:**
   - For the full Golang support you need to mount `/goroot` volume.
-For example, run [`jare/go-tools`](https://hub.docker.com/r/jare/go-tools/) in the detached mode `docker run -d --name go-tools jare/go-tools` and mount its volumes like this `docker run ...  --volumes-from go-tools ... jare/vim-bundle`
+For example, run [`jare/go-tools`](https://hub.docker.com/r/jare/go-tools/) in the detached mode `docker run -d --name go-tools jare/go-tools` and mount its volumes like this `docker run ...  --volumes-from go-tools ... jare/vim-bundle` and add it to the alias `alias edit="docker run -ti --rm --volumes-from go-tools -v $(pwd):/home/developer/workspace jare/vim-bundle"`
   - If you want to use a [go-tool](https://hub.docker.com/r/jare/go-tools/) , but [vim-go](https://github.com/fatih/vim-go) doesn't provide a shorthand - you can simply type, for example, `:!gofmt %` and it will output formatted source of the current buffers(`%:p ` absolute file path, `%:h` head of the file name and `%:p:h` is the current directory).
 If you want to overwrite - use `:% ! gofmt %` The `gofmt` tool used as an example, actually, it covered in vim-go.

 ###### **Keep in mind:**